-YourLocale, our independent consultants, undertook a Strategic Sustainability Assessment of each site (Appendix 5) with input from the Theme Groups.
+YourLocale, our independent consultants, undertook a Strategic Sustainability Assessment of each of 11 sites (with boundary variations) with input from the Theme Groups (details in Appendix 5).
 The analysis followed a formula that measured 24 criteria covering a wide range of issues including capacity, current use, topography, visual impact, wildlife considerations, impact on the Conservation Area, vehicular access, flooding, and heritage.
-This ultimately determined the most sustainable location for new housing.
-The site selected is developable and deliverable in satisfying the locally identified housing need.